NASSP National Advisory List

 The inclusion of a student program on the National Advisory List does not imply endorsement by NASSP.
 A program being listed indicates that it has been reviewed by a committee of NASSP member principals and found to meet the established standards of quality for student contests and activities established by the NASSP National Committee on Student Contests and Activities and approved by the NASSP Board of Directors.

 2013-2014 National Advisory List

 The 2013-2014 National Advisory List is now available and features more than 140 student programs and contests that have been reviewed and approved by the NASSP National Committee on Student Contests and Activities.
 Approval is valid for one year beginning with the publishing of the list in September and running through the end of August of the following year (for example, September 2012 to August 2013).
 NASSP reserves the right to remove programs temporarily or permanently from the National Advisory List if programs fall below the standards for approval.

 The NASSP National Committee on Student Contests and Activities maintains Standards and Guidelines that have been approved by the NASSP Board of Directors.
 The standards are used by the committee to evaluate and place student contests, competitions, tournaments, and other non-athletic activities on the National Advisory List.
 NASSP encourages principals and advisers to refer to the Standards and Guidelines in the process of determining student participation in such activities, and provide a link to them for parent and students.
 The Standards and Guidelines are also available in a printable PDF format.

 Why should programs seek NASSP Approval?
-Today’s principals, parents, and students are seeking student programs and contests that can demonstrate a level of quality in multiple ways.
-For nearly three quarters of a century, NASSP has served it members and their students by evaluating and assessing programs to validate their legitimacy and value to students.
+Today’s principals, parents and students are seeking student programs and contests that can demonstrate a level of quality in multiple ways including educational value, operational and financial practices as example.
+For nearly three quarters of a century, NASSP has served it members and their students evaluate and assess programs as a validation of their legitimacy and value to students.

 NASSP Committee Member Applications